-The Lick Run Project is comprised of 12 separate projects that will cause impacts on traffic once they go into construction, including temporary or long-term lane and/or road closures.
+Many of the Lick Run projects will cause impacts on traffic once they go into construction, including temporary or longterm lane and/or road closures.
 Each project has its own Maintenance of Traffic plan which must be approved by the Cincinnati Department of Transportation and Engineering.
 We try to keep traffic disruptions to a minimum, but lane and road closures are needed to complete projects and to keep our construction contractors safe.